rizquadnan/workshop-life-at-tech-backend/README.md

 Documentation is the act of having a form of media that explains the stuff needed for other Software Engineers to be able understand fully a piece of code

-Instructor Demo: add documentation for forgot password endpoint
+Instructor Demo: add documentation for create exercise endpoint

 ## Bug Fixing

 Bug fixing is the act of writing code to fix a unexpected behaviour of existing code

-Instructor Demo: bug fix in forgot password endpoint Participant Challenge: bug fix in get contract endpoint
+Instructor Demo: bug fix in create exercise endpoint Participant Challenge: bug fix in change password endpoint

 Demo Start Git Branch:
 `git branch 1-demo-bug-fix-start`